yuyehara/GEOG489/lectures/week3_lecture.md

 # Question
 What GIS datatype (raster or vector) do you use to map the three types of criteria?

-- Boolean Criteria
+- Binary Criteria
-- Categorical Criteria
+- Discrete Criteria
-- Boolean Criteria
+- Continuous Criteria

 ---
 # Question